The Whitworth's regular Age Friendly Programme: Handmade

 Come and try your hand at a range of arts and craft skills from; printing to felt making and more.
 Each season we will focus on a different technique with an artist who will introduce and guide you through the processes.

-To book or for further details on Handmade or any other Age Friendly activities please get in touch with our Age Friendly Coordinator, Claire Cowell.
+To book or for further details about Handmade or any other Age Friendly activities please get in touch with our Age Friendly Coordinator, Claire Cowell

 Age Friendly Culture Research Projects: